alexgagnon/jbzip2/README.md

 ## TODO

-- [ ] come up with reasonable way to not exceed the buffer size
+- [ ] look at parallelizing the child processes